-Around one in four couples in Ireland experience difficulty when trying to have children and will face thousands of euro in costs if they seek fertility treatment.
+Around one in six couples in Ireland experience difficulty when trying to have children and will face thousands of euro in costs if they seek fertility treatment.

 These announcements have raised the hopes of Irish people struggling with infertility but they have seen no sign of implementation of promised public funding of IVF - part of phase two of the model of care - to date.
 Recently, the Department of Health told Noteworthy that “it is not possible at this time to give a definitive timeline for the completion of phase two”.

-Ireland and Lithuania remain the only two EU countries not to offer state funding for assisted reproduction even though the World Health Organisation recognises infertility as a medical condition.
+Ireland remains the only EU country not to offer state funding for assisted reproduction even though the World Health Organisation recognises infertility as a medical condition.

 Infertility can be a side-effect of cancer treatment and procedures such as egg freezing may be recommended but, if done, the required fertility treatment after recovery can costs thousands out of people’s own pockets.

 HELP US INVESTIGATE

 We want to investigate the impact of this wait for public fertility funding and if the delay in publicly funding IVF has destroyed people’s chance to have children.